lsds/KungFu/README.md

         sess.run(train_op)
 ```

-See the [TensorFlow Classic](examples/mnist_slp.py) and [TensorFlow Keras](examples/mnist_keras.py) for full training examples.
+See the [TensorFlow Classic](examples/mnist_slp.py) and [TensorFlow Keras](examples/mnist_keras.py) examples for full training examples.

 ## Run

-Download MNIST dataset ([script](scripts/download-mnist.sh)) and run the following training script.
+Download the MNIST dataset ([script](scripts/download-mnist.sh)) and run the following training script:

 ```bash
 # Train a Single Layer Perception (SLP) model for the MNIST dataset using 4 CPUs for 10 data epochs.
 kungfu-run -np 4 python3 examples/mnist_slp.py --data-dir=./mnist
 ```

-If you want to run this example on two machines (each has 8 GPUs), run the following on ALL machines:
+If you want to run this example on two machines (each with 8 GPUs), run the following on ALL machines:

 ```bash
 # Assume the machines have the IPs: 192.168.0.1 and 192.168.0.2.